 All-Loving Hero: He claims to love all of his classmates and believes that they can conquer any level of despair.
 Can be seen as an exaggeration of Naegi's role in the first game.
 Turns out to be a dark version of this trope, in that he expresses said love and confidence by jump-starting the mutual killing, aiding the first culprit, and generally creeping everyone out.
 He sheds this behavior near the end of the game, after finding out that the classmates he trusted so much were members of SHSL despair (along with Komaeda himself).

 Bound and Gagged: In Chapter 2, following his behaviour in the previous chapter, and again in Chapter 5 in his death scene.
+Interestingly enough, one of the few gifts he dislikes is a gag ball, which seems to be connected to an event when he was kidnapped by a serial killer.

-Cosmic Plaything: How Nagito's talent plays out (based on his account, that is).
+Cosmic Plaything: How his talent plays out (based on his account, that is).
 All of his good luck comes about as a result of catastrophe (getting kidnapped helped him find a winning lottery ticket; losing his parents in a plane crash gained him a massive inheritance).
 Hence why he's secretly a Death Seeker.

 Death Seeker: As revealed in his Dangan Island ending, he wanted to die on the island, seeking release from the cycle of good luck and bad luck that follows him at every step of his life.
+In the main story, he fulfills this trope by seeking a death that will bring hope to the other students.

 Deuteragonist: Along with Hinata and Nanami, acting as a sounding board to the investigation and serving as Mr. Exposition.
 You even get to play as him for one point in Chapter 4.